MIRI TSO Recommended Strategies

 Because of the high stability and precision required in a time-series observation, target placement at the subpixel level is very important.
 This is particularly the case where multi-epoch observations will be carried out and combined to reach the required measurement precision.
 Target acquisition is therefore highly recommended for such observations.

-For slitless LRS and MRS, TA is mandatory when the Time Series Observation special requirement is selected.
+For slitless LRS, TA is recommended.
+For MRS, TA is mandatory when the Time Series Observation special requirement is selected.
 Please refer to the articles above for detailed descriptions of the procedures and choices for TA in these modes.

 Target acquisition is not currently supported for MIRI imaging TSOs.
 For these observations, the target placement will be limited to the JWST pointing accuracy and stability.
 The smallest subarray for MIRI imaging measures 64 × 64 pixels (SUB64), or about 7" × 7".
 Provided the coordinates of the target and its proper motion are well known, the telescope will be reliably able to acquire a target into the MIRI imaging array, even when using the SUB64 subarray.